Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: The AVS-FE Methodology

 \section{The AVS-FE Methodology}

-The AVS-FE method~\cite{CaloRomkesValseth2018} allows us to compute unconditionally stable FE approximations to BVPs for any differential operator, provided its kernel is trivial.
+The AVS-FE method~\cite{CaloRomkesValseth2018} allows us to compute stable FE approximations to BVPs for any differential operator, provided its kernel is trivial and the computations of optimal test functions is sufficiently accurate.
 In this section we introduce our model problem and briefly review the AVS-FE method, a thorough introduction can be found in~\cite{CaloRomkesValseth2018}.